 Braided line is great for trolling and use in water that is moving such as a river or a creek.
-Ice fishing where I live you must use a fluorocarbon to protect your line from freezing.
+For ice fishing where I live you must use fluorocarbon to protect your line from freezing.
 I recommend buying a few extra spools for your reel and have a spool of all three types that you can easily change out in the field.

 Another factor to consider is that even though a fishing line is a good candidate for where you are fishing, you may not like using it.
 Hopefully, this guide has helped you to better understand the different products that are out there and the different applications that they can be used for.
 Try a few out and see if they suit your fishing style and needs.